 Table 1: MAP score on the development set.
-Performance of our model (Path ranker) and ensemble are reported for two variants; using top-25 and top-50 tf-idf retrieved facts as starting points re-ranking a subset of facts, we use it to rank all the facts.
-The Re-ranker was initialized and trained in the same way as our model.
-We found that a model fine-tuned for 3 epochs worked best.
-This is an extremely competitive model and outperforms our Path-ranker model.
-As noted before, this is not a scalable approach and can not be applied to a large corpus of facts.
+Performance of our model (Path ranker) and ensemble are reported for two variants; using top-25 and top-50 tf-idf retrieved facts as starting points

 We also perform a type of ensemble ranking.
 For every question, the ranking of Path ranker is used until the probability output of the model drops below 0.5.
 At this point, we append the ranking of the BERT Re-ranker.
-The intuition behind this scheme is that we consider the ranking of the Path ranker only when it is confident (prob ≥ 0.5) and then fall back to the BERT re-ranker.
+The intuition behind this scheme is that we consider the ranking of the Path ranker only when it is confident (prob $\geq 0.5$ ) and then fall back to the BERT re-ranker.
 Empirically, as seen in table 1, this heuristic is very effective.
-In addition, we perform a post processing step to move duplicate facts to the end of the ranking6.
-This post-processing also gave a slight improvement 7.
+In addition, we perform a post processing step to move duplicate facts to the end of the ranking.
+This post-processing also gave a slight improvement .